- 13 September 2013

 If you want to get your hair cut, or nails done do it a few days beforehand.
-Again, just one little mistake and suddenly, you're turning up to interview with a terrible dye job that you can't fix in time.
+One mistake and suddenly you're turning up to interview with a terrible dye job that you can't fix in time.

 You don't have to spend hours on this but do have a look at their website or a leaflet about them before interview.
 This way, you don't get surprised with any tricky questions like “What did you think of our last fund-raising event?".